tirbal/tirbal/README.md

 Input score file format must be .csv

 It must only contains a chronological series of team vs team results records.
-Each team vs team result record is described in a single line.
+Each record is described in a single line.

 ### Records details